erasmus-without-paper/ewp-specs-api-iias/README.md

   but under the condition that the general principle expressed in the points above is maintained.
 * It may happen that in time the signed IIA needs to be terminated, extended or modified for good reasons.
   Future changes in specifications will support such needs.
+* An IIA that has not been approved can be deleted by removing it from the EWP network.
+  Such IIA MUST not be present in any of the IIA endpoints and an IIA CNR MUST be sent (see [CNR client part section][cnr-client-part]).
+  Although removing an IIA from the EWP network should only take place for IIAs that are being permanently deleted, there is always a possibility for an IIA to reappear, i.e. in case of human error.

 ### Fact sheet information